3slab/azure-automation-runbooks/aks-startstop/README.md

 * `vmss` : if 1 and cluster uses vmss, then instead of calling start/stop on the cluster itself, it starts/deallocates vmss instances.
 Enabled per default.
 * `dryrun` : if 1, then run script in dry run mode
+* `checkstate` : if 1 then check that the cluster is in succeeded state before doing anything.
+Enabled per default

 ## Monitoring